256dpi/arduino-mqtt/README.md

 ## Example

-The following example uses an Arduino Yun and the MQTTClient to connect to shiftr.io:
+The following example uses an Arduino Yun and the MQTTClient to connect to shiftr.io.
+You can check on your device after a successful connection here: <https://shiftr.io/try>.

 ```c++
 #include <Bridge.h>